Webinar no 1 on Night Flights

 Here you find a recording of the meeting and a link to the slides of the presentation.

-Webinar no 6 on Noise Metrics
+Webinar No 6 on Noise Metrics

 Our Webinar on Noise Metrics was on March 22nd 2022.
 It looked at the best ways to measure aircraft noise so that it reflects the way communities hear it.
 Our two speakers were Nicole Porter, a leading noise expert from the UK, and Elaine Miller, a campaigning from America.